aerospike/aerospike-graph/node-js-example/README.md

 http://localhost:5000/index.html sent back and error.
 Error code 403: Forbidden
 ```
-You are most likely running a proces on the port localhost:5000 already, terminate it and try again
+You are most likely running a process on the port localhost:5000 already, terminate it and try again

 ## Play around with the Graph